hmunfru/fiware-sdc/doc/installation-guide.rst

 	chef-server-url = https://opscode-omnibus-packages.s3.amazonaws.com/el/6/x86_64/chef-server-11.1.6-1.el6.x86_64.rpm

-In case you do not have wget installed on your syste, please type yum install wget to install it.
+In case you do not have wget installed on your system, please type 'yum install wget' to install it.
 We can just execute

 .. code::

     mv chef-server-11.1.6-1.el6.x86_64.rpm chef-server-package.rpm
     rpm -Uvh chef-server-package.rpm

-Verify the the hostname for the Chef server by running the hostname command.
+Verify the the hostname for the Chef server by running the 'hostname'command.
 The hostname for the Chef server must be a FQDN.
 This means hostaname.domainame.
 In case it is not configure, you can do it

 .. code::